 Designers input information into the PROM with a device called “PROM Programmer”.
 It’s a one-time process.
 The advantage of PROM is its good for making prototypes and run testing, while still being very cheap.

-Erasable-Programmable ROM is an upgrade over PROMs in which, data can be erased after writing.
+Erasable-Programmable ROM or EPROM chip is an upgrade over PROMs in which, data can be erased after writing.
 After programming, EPROM can save its data for up to 35 years or more, which can also be written as many times as needed.
 To erase it, a specific wavelength of UV light is used for a period of 30-40 minutes.

 EPROMs were often seen in previous generation computer BIOS systems.
 We can erase it for limited amounts of time (1000 times).
 There are some drawbacks to EPROM with the erasing strategy.
 Firstly, the erasure isn’t selective, meaning the whole EPROM is erased at once.
 We can’t erase a portion of EPROM and keep the other portion intact.
 The second problem is, erasing with UV light for a high volume of memory is much inefficient, and the presence of dust particles inside the erasure window can hamper the process, resulting in some valueless leftovers.
 For these reasons, EPROMs are losing their value and application fast.